JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 9: a function that prints the 9 times table, starting with 0.
+task 10: a function that adds two integers and returns the result.